secondRZ/swe-interview/topics/operating-systems.md

 * Every time the thread running on a CPU actually changes there'll be some negative impact due to the interruption of the instruction pipeline.
 * Switching between threads of different processes will carry a higher cost, since the address-to-memory mappings must be changed, and the contents of the cache almost certainly will be irrelevant to the next process.
 * Imagine you go to deposit $1,000 into an ATM at the same time your wife is depositing $10 into the same shared account at another ATM.
 The loop for `Deposit(dep_amount)` is  `curBal = GetBalance()` \(Blocks on I/0, control is passed to another thread\) -&gt; `UpdateAmount(dep_amount + curBal)`.
 The CPU returns a current amount of $0 to your ATM and $0 to your wife's.
 It updates with $1,000, the updates with $10.
 You now have $10 in your account instead of $1,010.
 That code block should have been **atomic**, meaning it always runs to completion or not at all.
+* A **race condition** is what just happened.
+Two or more threads access shared data and try to change it at the same time.

 ## Locks, Mutexes, Semaphores